DevSpen/d.js-BDScript-Documentation/beginner/command-handler.md

 # Command-Handler
 Command Handler is the Handler that can read the given Path as "commands".
-You can also use "$updateCommands".

 ## Usage